Night Shift · Chapter 3

 Patricia was fifty-one.
 Patricia had been a dispatcher for twenty-two years before becoming an instructor, twenty-two years that had begun before the CAD system was computerized, when the dispatch was done on paper cards and the mapping was done with a wall-mounted map and pins and the dispatchers tracked the units by listening to the radio and remembering, remembering where the units were and what the units were doing and the remembering was the skill, the skill that the computer would later automate but that Patricia had performed manually, the performing a feat of attention that the current dispatchers could not fully comprehend because the current dispatchers had the screens, had the CAD, had the technology that performed the remembering for them, the technology freeing the dispatcher's mind for the voice work, the human work, the work that the technology could not do.

-Patricia's voice was the first voice that Delia heard in the schoolroom, and the voice was the lesson before the lesson began.
-Patricia's voice had the quality of a voice that had said everything that a dispatcher could say — had said "start CPR" and "is the baby breathing" and "can you get to a room with a lock" and "the officers are on their way" — a voice that had been the city's voice for twenty-two years and that now, in the schoolroom, was the instructor's voice, the voice that would teach the twelve people in the plastic chairs how to become the voice, how to transform their voices from the ordinary voices they used in their ordinary lives into the extraordinary voices that the dispatch floor required, the voices that would be steady when the caller screamed, clear when the caller was confused, calm when the caller was terrified, warm when the caller was alone.
+Patricia's voice was the first voice Delia heard in the schoolroom, and the voice was the lesson before the lesson began.
+It had said everything a dispatcher could say — had said "start CPR" and "is the baby breathing" and "can you get to a room with a lock" and "the officers are on their way."
+Now it would teach the twelve people in the plastic chairs how to transform their ordinary voices into the voices the dispatch floor required: steady when the caller screamed, clear when the caller was confused, calm when the caller was terrified, warm when the caller was alone.

 "Your voice is the only tool you have," Patricia said.